apostrophecms/mechanic/README.md

 ## Changelog

+1.1.0: sites set `--default=true` are always moved to the end of the list, and the end of the generated nginx configuration file.
+This is helpful when reading `mechanic list` and also  works around an issue we've seen in at least one case where nginx did not appear to honor its usual rule that a `server_name` match should always beat `default_server`.

 1.0.1: Moved standard gzip directives to the start of the server block.
 Otherwise responses proxied through to node are not compressed.
 A large performance win.

 1.0.0: Officially stable and following semantic versioning from here on out.
 Also added `top` and `server` override files and the `--index` option, and made `backends` optional when `static` is present.
 This allows the use of mechanic to set up very simple static websites.